See how experiential learning including field internships complement formal classroom

 business, education, criminal justice and many other fields have built the foundations

 of their success at Edinboro University, and so can you.

-The EU Center for Career Development assists students at the onset of their professional lives with many outstanding services,
+The Boro Center for Career Development assists students at the onset of their professional lives with many outstanding services,

 including building resume, interviewing and networking skills and offering numerous

 job fair opportunities annually both on- and off-campus.

 Alumni from the Department of Communication Sciences and Disorders have gone on to

 succeed in rewarding careers in their field of study.
 Check out the career achievements